Snitkin-Lab-Umich/Data-Flow-SOP/processing-illumina-samples.md

 ```

-13. Once you have confirmed that the results has been moved (you should get an email from globus), you are now ready to move the results from QCD to the respective folders in your plate directory using `move_files_to_directories_illumina.py`.
+13. If you have confirmed the successfull transfer of QCD results from your scratch to your project folder, you are now ready to move the QCD results locally within your plate directory using `move_files_to_directories_illumina.py`.
 To understand how to use the python script, try `python3 /scratch/esnitkin_root/esnitkin1/uniqname/path/to/Data-Flow-SOP/move_files_to_directories_illumina.py -h`.

 ```
 (base) [dhatrib@gl3021 results]$ python3 /scratch/esnitkin_root/esnitkin99/dhatrib/Data-Flow-SOP/illumina/move_files_to_directories_illumina.py -h